bookingactivities/booking-activities/readme.txt

 * Fix - The booking actions buttons were displayed in WC email when an order item was refunded from the backend WC order page
 * Fix - Bookings of WC failed orders may not turn to Booked after a further successful payment
 * Fix - Transparent white background was missing on multiple months and flexible basic views (with Display Pack add-on)
+* Fix - Events not loaded if Groups only option was active
+* Fix - Booking data displayed in WC order item may not be fully translated in multilang sites
 * Dev - Improve compatibility with themes by selecting WC input.qty without container class restrictions
 * Dev - Store the activity_id and category_id in the bookings (groups) tables (part of removing dependencies between bookings and events (groups))